SMTG-Bham/easyunfold/README.md

 The `easyunfold.json` file saves the settings as the computed spectral weights.
 There is a `easyunfold unfold status` command to show the information stored in this file.
-Once the spectral weights are stored, you can delte the `WAVECAR` file to save space.
+Once the spectral weights are stored, you can delete the `WAVECAR` file to save space.
-You may want to do the unfold calculation on the remote machine directly, then copy the `easyunfold.json` back to your local machine for plotting and furhter analysis.
+You may want to do the unfold calculation on the remote machine directly, then copy the `easyunfold.json` back to your local machine for plotting and further analysis.

 ## Effect of symmetry breaking and sampling additional kpoints